Asiatique: Location and facilities

-Asiatique is on Charoen Krung Road in Bangkok's Bang Kho Laem District, facing the Chao Phraya River.
+Asiatique is located on Charoen Krung Road in Bangkok's Bang Kho Laem District, facing the Chao Phraya River.
 It occupies 30 rai (4.8 ha) of land, with plans for future expansion to include a total of 72 rai (11.52 ha) of mixed-use development.
 The mall, featuring a historical theme from the period of King Chulalongkorn's reign (1868–1910), operates as an open-air night market.
 It features 1,500 shops and stalls and 40 restaurants, most of which are housed in the former warehouses.
 Other historical buildings and objects include an old sawmill and a World War II bomb shelter.
 There is a parking lot tram designed to look like a car from Bangkok's former tram system, and the site is decorated with bronze statues representing maritime activity.

 The mall's layout is divided into four thematic sections, called districts.
-Chareonkrung[sic] District is named after Charoen Krung Road, and contains performing venues for the Joe Louis Traditional Thai Puppet Theatre, the Calypso Cabaret show and live Muay Thai performances, as well as shops selling handicrafts and souvenirs.
+Chareonkrung[sic] District is named after Charoen Krung Road, and contains performing venues for the Calypso Cabaret show, as well as shops selling handicrafts and souvenirs.
+It previously also hosted the Joe Louis Traditional Thai Puppet Theatre and live Muay Thai performances.
 Town Square District features foreign restaurants and sports bars, and includes a small event space.
 Factory District focuses on trendy fashions, products and restaurants.
 Waterfront District lies along Asiatique's waterfront promenade—claimed to be Bangkok's longest at 300 m—and includes several riverside restaurants, a large event space used for concerts, festivals and New Year celebrations, and Asiatique Sky, the tallest Ferris wheel in Bangkok at 60 m.

 Asiatique opened on 27 April 2012, and has been observed to fulfil a replacement role for the previously popular Suan Lum Night Bazaar, which had closed down in 2010.
 Access is by road (with a parking capacity of 2,000 cars) or by boat, with shuttle services from Sathon Pier.
 It is managed by Riverside Masterplan Co., Ltd., a subsidiary of TCC Land.

+Sirimahannop heritage ship is a replica of the ship Thoon Kramom, which was a merchant barque captained by East Asiatic Company founder Hans Niels Andersen.
+The three-mast tall ship dominates the sky line of the Asiatique.
+It serves as a fine dining restaurant, along with a display of old photographs, charts, diagrams and models.